CodeSinghh/Chaos-Test-Monitoring-Microservices/README.md

 ---

-## Result After Mitigation
+# Result After Mitigation

 <p align="center">
   <img src="https://github.com/user-attachments/assets/31d5b7ee-2799-4fe8-8e34-a07ba44d7931" width="70%" />
 </p>
-*Caption: CPU utilization stabilized after applying limits and HPA.*
+<p align="center"><strong>CPU utilization stabilized after applying limits and HPA</strong></p>

-CPU utilization stabilized (~48%) despite same load being applied.
+- CPU utilization stabilized around **48%** despite same load.

 **Why Grafana Gauge Shows 92% Red:**
-The Grafana gauge is relative to pod CPU limit, not absolute node capacity.
+- Gauges are relative to pod CPU limit, not absolute node capacity.
-Even if actual node CPU is ~48%, the pod may still be using 92% of its allocated quota, triggering the red zone.
+- Even if node CPU is ~48%, the pod may appear at 92% of its allocated quota, triggering the red zone.

-API latency reduced compared to stress phase, confirming load distribution via HPA.
+- API latency reduced compared to stress phase, confirming load distribution via HPA.

+---

-## Conclusion
+# Conclusion

 This test demonstrates:
-How CPU saturation impacts performance.
+- How CPU saturation impacts performance.
-The importance of setting realistic CPU limits and using autoscaling.
+- The importance of **realistic CPU limits** and **autoscaling**.
-Grafana gauge readings can appear “red” due to limit-relative scaling, not absolute CPU usage.
+- Grafana gauge readings can appear “red” due to **limit-relative scaling**, not absolute CPU usage.

+> ⚠️ **Note for Reviewers:** This README is a living document and being updated regularly.
+The content, proofs, and formatting are in progress please refer to the commit history to see the latest changes.